If you’ve at least dabbled in marketing, you must have asked yourself this question.

 Find a point of view you haven’t discussed yet, and weigh in!

-And the “People also ask” feature mentioned above?
-You can access it from Content Editor too, without ever losing sight of the content you’re writing.
+Access the “People also ask” feature from Content Editor, without losing the content you’re writing.

-3. Use True Density to remove the content gap
+3. True Density to remove the content gap

-When an SEO audit reveals that your already existing blog post should be longer, trust SERP Analyzer to help you.
+When an SEO audit reveals that your existing blog post should be longer, trust SERP Analyzer.

-You can easily check which keywords you’re missing and write something more about them.
-Or even better—you can check out which keywords the competition is missing, and be the first one to give the readers the blog posts they want.
-The length increases and the value rises!
+Check which keywords you’re missing and write more about them.
+Or check out which keywords the competition is missing, and give the readers the blog posts they want.
+The length and value increase!

-SERP Analyzer will also show you in which context your keyword was used by the competition:
+SERP Analyzer shows you in which context your keyword was used by the competition:

 4. Write a solid summary with key takeaways

-When writing a long summary, you might feel like you’re repeating yourself, but trust me, this is not the case.
+When writing a long summary, you might feel like you’re repeating yourself.

-Think about it: how many times have you just skimmed through an article and only read the headings or the main points from the conclusion?
-My guess is a lot.
+Ever skimmed through an article and only read the headings or the main points ?

-And you're not the only one!
-This is especially crucial if your content is meant for professionals and not just for leisure.
+This is especially true if your content is meant for professionals.

-The readers are busy and oftentimes, they don’t want to be entertained with your flawless writing style.
-They just want the meat.
-And a comprehensive summary will provide it for them.
+The readers are busy and don’t care about your writing style.
+They want the meat.

-Repeat all the main points in a brief, concise way.
-This is a great opportunity to use your keywords a few more times.
-And just like that, you have a lot of extra words without adding new information!
+Summarize.
+Repeat all the main points in a concise way.
+Use your keywords a bit more.
+And you'll have extra words without adding new information!

 5. Include quotes from industry experts

-This is a great way to increase both your blog post length and your relevance without breaking a sweat.
+Here's a great way to increase both your blog post length and relevance without breaking a sweat.

-Collecting quotes from industry experts doesn’t require you to come up with and write new content.
-But it adds legitimacy to your articles and positions you as a true expert in your field—one that is familiar with their landscape and can back up their words with proof.
-There’s no downside to this tactic.
+Collecting quotes from industry experts doesn’t require you to write new content.
+It does add legitimacy to your articles since you can back up your words with proof.

 I agree 100%.
 Adding expert quotes to your content is an easy way to increase the word count AND the overall value of your blog posts!